xoxzo/blog.xoxzo.com/content/Announcements/2019-12-25-sin-release-en.md

 We hope this helps you a lot.

-## What is the cost of using Receive SMS messages API？
+## What is the cost of using Receive SMS Messages API？

 The cost of using Receive SMS messages API are as below.